 - a.
-An investigation should begin with the Instructor upon determining there is cause or probable cause for an investigation of cheating, plagiarism, or academic misconduct. - b.
-The instructor shall complete the Incident Report of Plagiarism, Cheating, and/or Academic Misconduct. - c.
-If resolved, a copy of the completed form shall be forwarded to the Chief Academic Officer and to the Director of Student Experience, if not continue to step d. - d.
-The Program Director shall determine if a student who is alleged to have committed the offence, also has aprevious record of dishonesty, or the Program Director believes that the instance under investigation is serious enough to warrant a penalty more severe than those provided for in the "first offense" section, then the Program Director may recommend a more serious penalty. - e.
-Before making a penalty recommendation, the Program Director will offer the student the opportunity to submit a written explanation in response to the findings of the investigation. - f.
-The instructor's role is to support the investigation to determine the facts, as well as collaborate in the determination of a penalty recommendation.
-This recommendation will be made by the Program Director to the Chief Academic Officer and the Director of Student Experience. - g.
-The Program Director will then make a penalty recommendation based on consultation with instructor and the submission of the student (if any). - h.
-If the appropriate Program Director is not available, the decision may be made by an alternate ProgramDirector, or the Chief Academic Officer.
+An investigation should begin with the Instructor upon determining there is cause or probable cause for an investigation of academic misconduct. - b.
+The instructor shall complete the academic misconduct incident report. - c.
+If resolved, a copy of the completed form shall be forwarded to the Chief Academic Officer, if not continue to step d. - d.
+The Program Director shall determine if a student who is alleged to have committed the offense, also has a previous record of misconduct, or the Program Director believes that the instance under investigation is serious enough to warrant a penalty more severe than those provided for in the "first offense" section, then the Program Director may decide on a more serious penalty. - e.
+Before making a penalty decision, the Program Director will offer the student the opportunity to submit a written explanation in response to the findings of the investigation. - f.
+The instructor's role is to support the investigation to determine the facts, as well as collaborate in the determination of a penalty. - g.
+The Program Director will then make a penalty decision based on consultation with instructor and the submission of the student (if any). - h.
+If the appropriate Program Director is not available, the decision may be made by a designate.